How to Get Admission into IITs?- Entrance Exams, Courses, Fees

 • Must have qualified class 12 (or equivalent) board exam with a minimum of 5 subjects and secured at least 75% aggregate marks.
 The aggregate marks for SC, ST and PwD candidates should be at least 65%.

-• Must have qualified class 12 (or equivalent) board exam with a minimum of 5 subjects and be within top 20 percentile in their respective Class 12 (or equivalent) board exam.
+• Must have qualified Class 12 (or equivalent) board exam with a minimum of 5 subjects and be within the top 20 percentile in their respective Class 12 (or equivalent) board exam.

-To participate in the IIT admission process, candidates are required to qualify class 12 or equivalent with relevant subjects, qualify the JEE Mains, and subsequently qualify the JEE Advanced.
+To participate in the IIT admission process, candidates are required to qualify for class 12 or equivalent with relevant subjects, qualify the JEE Mains, and subsequently qualify for the JEE Advanced.

-• As per IIT admission criteria, final examination of the 10+2 system with Physics, Chemistry, and Mathematics as compulsory subjects, or equivalent, recognized by any Central or State Board.
+• As per IIT admission criteria, final examination of the 10+2 system with Physics, Chemistry, and Mathematics as compulsory subjects, or equivalent, recognised by any Central or State Board.

 • The state code of eligibility, that is, the code of the state from where the candidate has passed Class 12 or equivalent, by virtue of which the candidate becomes eligible to appear in the JEE Main.